 How long can energy be stored?

 Standard insulation allows for heat to be stored for a week.
 Additional insulation can extend this time, but would increase the unit cost.
-The TESS is designed to cycle daily, hence losses over time are not a significant driver.

 Why is the heat output included in efficiency of a TESS?